VaibhavYT/Development-Challenges/FRONTEND/WEB/Responsive Product Catalog CH-1/README.md

 ## Submission

 When you have completed the challenge, share your code or describe your approach in this repository.
-You must follow contribution steps given in main page.
+You must follow contribution steps given on the main page.

 ## Feedback and Assistance